 The environmental management systems of the divisions, structure their efforts in order to comply with the commitments assumed by the corporation's environmental policies, incorporating elements of planning, operating, verifying and reviewing activities.
-As of March 31, 2023, Codelco is implementing a strategic change process in all divisions to manage the aspects and risks associated with environmental matters, under a corporate management system issued by Head Office, seeking to obtain the ISO 14001: 2015 certification.
+As of December 31, 2023, Codelco is certified under the ISO 14001:2015 Standard, which is applicable to all its divisions.

-To comply with the Circular No. 1901 of 2008 of the CMF, the details of the Corporation's main expenditures related to the environment during the periods from January 1 to March 31, 2023 and 2022, respectively, and the projected future expenses are stated below.
+To comply with the Circular No. 1901 of 2008 of the CMF, the details of the Corporation's main expenditures related to the environment during the periods from January 1 to December 31, 2023 and 2022, respectively, and the projected future expenses are stated below.